Drosera binata 'copper leaves'

 VAT included

-This sundew is very special, it reaches up to 40 cm high and the most impressive are its leaves that we would rather call branches as they look like the base of a shrub seen from the side.
-The top of the leaves ends with a fork characteristic of the species, it is at this point that we find the traps.
+This sundew is very special, it reaches up to 40 cm in height and the most impressive are its leaves that we would rather call branches as they look like the base of a shrub seen from the side.
+The top of the leaves ends in a fork characteristic of the species, it is at this point that we find the traps.
 This carnivorous plant is native to Oceania (Australia, New Zealand) .
 It is a rare variant, both in nature and in cultivation.

 Characteristic: pot 9 cm